nightfire2/BiomeEdit/README.md

     python BiomeEdit.py

-Its important to note that currently the only files needed are BiomeEdit.py and BiomeEditUI.py The other files are important but not needed to run the app.
+Its important to note that currently the only files needed are BiomeEdit.py and BiomeEditUI.py The other files are important for development but not needed to run the app.

 Windows Directions coming soon.